ILIAS-eLearning/ILIAS/docs/development/security.md

 ## About this Document
 [//]: # (BEGIN about)
 This document describes the cybersecurity policy for the core of the open source learning management system ILIAS.

+* This policy is to foster the development of a secure product.
+* It outlines how vulnerabilities should be handled by developers.
-The document provides information on how security issues and incidents should be reported and how they are handled by the responsible team, the ILIAS Security Group.
+* This policy outlines how security issues and incidents should be reported effectively and how they are handled by the responsible team, the ILIAS Security Group.
+* It includes aspects of documenting, adressing and remediating vulnerabilities and promotes the sharing of information concerning vulnerabilities

+This document is NOT a guideline on how to set up and operate an ILIAS installation securely.

-This document is not a guideline on how to set up and operate an ILIAS installation securely.
+This document is NOT a guideline on how to set up and operate an ILIAS installation securely.
 Such instructions can be found in [docs/configuration/secure.md](../configuration/secure.md).

 [//]: # (END about)